Printopal/VoronDesign/Magnetic top panel/readme.md

 Core:
 8x Ø6 x 3mm neodymium magnet

-No personal feedback on this stuff but acrylic sheet with abrasive resistance coating can be considered for V1.8 the prevent micro scratch caused by the reverse bowden tube.
-This may also appear with full height prints on V2.4
+Acrylic sheet with abrasion resistant coating may be considered for V1.8 to prevent micro scratch caused by the reverse bowden tube.
+This may also appear with full height prints on V2.4.
 I don’t recommend using glass plate because of its weight, this may result in broken top skirt and broken glass!